CogitoGITHUB/javelin.el/README.md

 # Javelin.el

-Quick file bookmarks for Emacs, inspired by [ThePrimeagen's Harpoon](https://github.com/ThePrimeagen/harpoon).
+Quick file and buffer bookmarking for Emacs, inspired by [ThePrimeagen's Harpoon](https://github.com/ThePrimeagen/harpoon).

-Pin files to numbered positions (1-9) for instant access.
-Positions are automatically separated by project and git branch.
+Pin bookmarks to numbered javelin positions (1-9) for instant access.
+Javelin positions are automatically separated by project and git branch.

 <p align="center">